 Cognitive therapy, better known as cognitive behavioral therapy or CBT, is a type of psychotherapy frequently employed by clinical psychology professionals in treating a variety of mental health conditions, such as anxiety disorders and eating disorders.
 It can be very helpful for people in a variety of situations, with a wealth of research supporting its efficacy.
 In fact, it's considered the "gold standard” of psychotherapy in the modern age.
 Typically, it's a short-term therapy with the potential to produce long-term effects, which is one reason for its popularity.

-The Definition Of Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy Definition

 Types Of CBT

-Rational Emotive Behavior Therapy
+Rational Emotive Behavior Counseling

 Dialectical Behavior Therapy

-What To Expect From Cognitive Behavioral Therapy
+What To Expect From CBT

-Common Applications Of Cognitive Therapy
+Common Applications Of CBT

 Cognitive therapy can be useful in a wide variety of situations.
 For instance, depression can often be treated with cognitive therapy techniques because depressed moods are generally either caused or exacerbated by unhelpful internal thought patterns.
 Anxiety is another condition that can be treated with cognitive therapy for much the same reason.
-Specific phobias may also be treated with this modality, as may certain emotional problems such as low self-esteem.
+Specific phobias may also be treated with this modality, as may certain emotional problems, such as low self-esteem.